Time (Rod Stewart album)

-Time is the twenty-eighth studio album by Rod Stewart, it was released on 3 May 2013 in the UK, on 7 May in the US and Canada, and on 8 May in Japan under the title Time: Toki no Tabibito (タイム~時の旅人~).
+Time is the twenty-eighth studio album by British singer and songwriter Rod Stewart, released on 3 May 2013 in the UK, on 7 May in the US and Canada, and on 8 May in Japan under the title Time: Toki no Tabibito (タイム~時の旅人~).
 A rock album of his own original material, it marked a return to songwriting after what Stewart termed "a dark period of twenty years"; he said that writing his autobiography gave him the impetus to write music again.

 The album entered the top 10 in the US and entered the UK Albums Chart at No. 1, setting a new British record for the longest gap between chart-topping albums by an artist, as his last studio album to reach the top spot was A Night on the Town in 1976.
 The album was certified platinum in the UK on 16 August 2013 and double-platinum on 29 December 2017.
 Overall, the album was the No. 7 best-selling album of 2013 in the UK.
 In the United States, the album has sold 141,000 copies as of September 2015.

 Singles and other releases

-"It's Over" is the album's lead European single and it joined BBC Radio 2's playlist in April 2013 and Kingstown Radio's new music file; the single peaked at No. 91 on the UK Singles Chart.
-In North America, the album's lead single, "She Makes Me Happy", peaked at No. 12 on the Billboard Adult Contemporary chart; it also peaked at No. 32 on Billboard's Japan Hot 100.
+"It's Over" was the album's lead European single and it joined BBC Radio 2's playlist in April 2013 and Kingstown Radio's new music file; the single peaked at No. 91 on the UK Singles Chart.
+In North America, the album's lead single, "She Makes Me Happy", peaked at No. 12 on the Billboard Adult Contemporary chart; it also peaked at No. 32 on Billboards Japan Hot 100.
 Both singles were accompanied by music videos directed by Cameron Duddy.
 The third single, "Brighton Beach", followed shortly after, with the music video directed by Zach Merck.
-"Beautiful Morning" was originally available by download in 2012 via a code found inside the CD booklet for his Christmas album Merry Christmas, Baby, albeit differing from the final mix included on the Time album.
+"Beautiful Morning" was originally available by download in 2012 via a code found inside the CD booklet for Stewart's Christmas album Merry Christmas, Baby, albeit differing from the final mix included on the Time album.

 In the UK, a deluxe 2-disc version of the album was released on 2 December 2013.
-It contains live tracks from his 2013 performance at The Troubadour, West Hollywood as well as all the bonus tracks previously available on the UK and US/Canada deluxe editions of the album; the live songs include 6 songs from the Time album as well as previous hits.
+It contains live tracks from Stewart's 2013 performance at The Troubadour, West Hollywood as well as all the bonus tracks previously available on the UK and US/Canada deluxe editions of the album; the live tracks include six songs from the Time album as well as previous hits.
 Ahead of the release of the 2-disc version of the album, "Can't Stop Me Now" was released as a single and peaked at No. 22 on the US Billboard Adult Contemporary chart and at No. 199 on the UK Singles Chart.
 "Sexual Religion" was also released as a single in the US, where it peaked at No. 45 on Billboards "Dance/Club Songs" chart.